pichim/PM2_PES_Board_Example/docs/markdown/ir_sensor.md

 #### Procedure

-- Tape the paper tape to the floor from the edge of the wall and use a tape measure to mark the measurement points on the tape (e.g. 0 to 15cm every 1cm, then 17.5 to 30cm every 2.5cm and 35 to 75cm every 5cm, appropriate measurements may vary depending on the sensor type)
+- Tape the paper tape to the floor from the edge of the wall and use a tape measure to mark the measurement points on the tape (e.g. 0 to 15 cm every 1 cm, then 17.5 to 30 cm every 2.5 cm and 35 to 75 cm every 5 cm, appropriate measurements may vary depending on the sensor type)

 <p align="center">
     <img src="../images/IR_task.png" alt="IR task" width="650"/> </br>
     <i>Performing the exercise</i>
 </p>

 - To read the values measured by the sensor, it is essential to include a command that will be executed every iteration of the program.
-There for, this command is positioned within the *while* loop.
-The command will start reading sensor values after starting the program execution with the **USER** button.
+There for, this command is positioned within the ``while()`` loop but after ``if()`` statement which indicates that the command will start reading sensor values after starting the program execution with the **USER** button.

 ```
 // read analog input
 ir_distance_mV = 1.0e3f * ir_analog_in.read() * 3.3f;
 ```

-**Notes:**
+**NOTE:**
 - Keep in mind that the signal is mapped from 0...3.3V to a range of 0.0f...1.0f.
 Consequently, the reading needs to be multiplied by 3.3, representing the maximum range of the sensor, and then by 1000 to convert the signal from volts to millivolts.

-- To continuously receive printouts on the serial monitor, place the command within the while loop, ensuring constant output regardless of the main task execution:
+- To continuously receive printouts on the serial monitor, place the command within the ``while()`` loop, ensuring constant output regardless of the main task execution:

 ```
 // print to the serial terminal
 printf("IR distance mV: %f \n", ir_distance_mV);
 ```

-- To reset the variables to the initial values without restarting the program, add the following command in the else statement, triggered by pressing the **USER** button while the program is running.
+- To reset the variables to the initial values without restarting the program, add the following command in the ``else()`` statement, triggered by pressing the **USER** button while the program is running.

 ```
 // reset variables and objects